agam778/MS-365-Electron/README.md

 6. Gentoo Linux (Unofficial overlay)
 7. All Distributions supporting AppImage (AppImage File); and
 8. All Distributions supporting Snap (Uploaded on Snap Store)
-9.

 # Windows

-## 💿 Windows Installation
+## 💿 Installation on Windows

-For Installing this app on Windows :-
+For Installing this app on Windows:

 1) Just go to the [Releases](https://github.com/agam778/MS-365-Electron/releases) page
 2) Scroll down and click the  `MS-365-Electron-vx.x.x-win-x64.exe` file.
 The Setup file will start downloading.